Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2024-06-27-get-formants.md

 reading-time: 2
 ---

-On this page I present a Praat script that extracts by-interval mean formants.
+On this page I present a Praat script that extracts by-interval average formants.

 <!--excerpt-->